-A typical VCS cluster configuration for services, processes, and mount points, in a VMware virtual environment involves two or more virtual machines.
+A typical VCS cluster configuration in a VMware virtual environment involves two or more virtual machines.
 The virtual machine on which the application is active, accesses a non-shared VMware VMDK or RDM disk that resides on a VMware datastore.

 The virtual machines involved in the VCS cluster configuration may belong to a single ESX host or could reside on separate ESX hosts.
-If the virtual machines reside on separate ESX hosts, the datastore on which the VMware VMDK or RDM disks (on which the application data is stored) reside must be accessible to each of these ESX hosts.
+If the virtual machines reside on separate ESX hosts, the datastore on which the VMware VMDK or RDM disks (on which the application data is stored) reside must be accessible to each of these FSX hosts.